-TFY4215 Kjemisk fysikk og kvantemekanikk Våren 2006 Chemical physics Exercise 3

-To be delivered by, group 1: 07.05. group 2: 09.05.
+TFY4215 Kjemisk fysikk og kvantemekanikk Våren 2007 Chemical physics Exercise 3 To be delivered by: Tuesday 08.05.

 Base pairing in DNA.

 Introduction

 DNA, deoxyribonucleic acid are the molecules that contain the genetic information in biological cells.
 DNA is a so-called biopolymer, with building blocks (monomers) consisting of a) a phosphate group, PO4- (P: orange, O: red)